apache/commons-rdf/src/site/markdown/userguide.md

 of the term, which can be useful both for debugging and simple serialization.

-_Note: The `.toString()` of the `simple` implementation used in these examples use `ntriplesString()` internally, but Commons RDF places no such formal requirement on the `.toString()` method.
+_Note: The `.toString()` of the `simple` implementation used in some of these examples use `ntriplesString()` internally, but Commons RDF places no such formal requirement on the `.toString()` method.
 Clients that rely on a canonical N-Triples-compatible string should instead use `ntriplesString()`._

 As an example of using `ntriplesString()`, here is how one could write a simple